Please enter valid ZIP

 • Odometer reading on the vehicle you’re adding

-• The name, date of birth, and driver’s license numbers of other drivers you want to add to your policy
+• The name, date of birth and driver’s license numbers of any driver you want to add to your policy

-• and up to $100,000 to repair other drivers’ cars and property that you damage
+• Up to $100,000 to repair other drivers’ cars and property that you damage

 You should also consider adding the optional coverages of comprehensive and collision insurance if your car is less than 10 years old.
 If the car is financed, your lender will likely require you to carry both.
 Collision pays, up to the cash value of the car, for damage to your vehicle, and comprehensive pays for damage from flooding, fire, hail, vandalism and theft.
 Insurers allow you to carry comprehensive and collision on one car but not another, so this is a per-car decision.

-You need to insure your and your spouse’s cars and two homes
+Scenario 1: You need to insure 2 vehicles and 2 homes

 Typically, your cars should be insured in the state where they’re located.